zkochan/drive-by-path/README.md

 driveByPath('/zkochan/foo')
   .then(drive => console.log(drive))
 //> {
-//    drive: {
+//    matchedMountpointPath: '/'
 //    device: '/dev/disk0',
 //    displayName: '/dev/disk0',
 //    ...
-//    },
-//    mountpointPath: '/'
 //  }
 ```

 ## API

-### `driveByPath(path): Promise<{drive, mountpoint}>`
+### `driveByPath(path): Promise<DriveInfo>`

-Returns info abouth the drive and the mountpoint under which the path is located.
+Returns info abouth the drive under which the path is located.
+Also returns what mountpoint was matched via `matchedMountpointPath`:
-One drive can have multiple mountpoints.
+one drive can have multiple mountpoints.

 **Arguments:**